db-ux-design-system/core-web/packages/foundations/docs/Colors.md

 ### Dark- & Light-Mode

 We provide tokens for both dark- and light-mode.
 If you include the `db-ui-42` style you get a media query `@media (prefers-color-scheme: dark)` with the relevant tokens.
 You can [emulate](https://developer.chrome.com/docs/devtools/rendering/emulate-css/) the modes inside the devtools.
-We recommend using the default media query based on the user preference, but if you want to force a mode for you page or a container you can do it with `data-color-scheme="dark/light"`:
+We recommend using the default media query based on the user preference, but if you want to force a mode for your page or a container you can do it with adding the attributes `data-color-scheme="dark"` or `data-color-scheme="light"`:

 #### HTML